doguscank/gen-ai/README.md

 The library incorporates the following advanced AI models:

 * Florence2
-  * A versatile multimodal vision model supporting various computer vision tasks.
+  * A versatile multimodal vision model supporting various computer vision tasks including captioning, zero-shot object detection, object grounding, and instance segmentation.
 Mainly used for zero-shot object detection.
 * Segment Anything 2
   * An advanced segmentation model that precisely identifies and delineates objects within images.
 Used with Florence2 for zero-shot object masking.
 * Stable Diffusion 1.5
-  * A generative AI model specializing in high-quality image synthesis and manipulation.
+  * A generative AI model specializing in medium-quality (512x512) image synthesis and manipulation.
 * YOLOWorld
   * A real-time object detection model with configurable object categories.
 * YOLOv11 Pose